netzahdzc/mat-tempdb/README.md

 ## Introduction

 This container takes part of the MA-Test software developed.
-Please refer to [GitHub](https://github.com/netzahdzc/mat-dashboard) for more information.
+Please refer to [MA-Test Dashboard](https://github.com/netzahdzc/mat-dashboard) for more information.

 ## Contributing